Skip to main content

 What Should I Major In?
 How to Choose Your College Major

 Your college major determines your course of study for the next few years and can lay the foundation for your career.
-If you don’t have an idea of what you want to do after college, deciding what major to pursue may seem like a nearly impossible choice.
+If you don’t have an idea of what you want to do after college, choosing a major may seem nearly impossible.

 But, if you don’t know what to major in, you’re not alone.
 While many students struggle to choose a major, there are some simple ways to make the decision easier by defining your interests and identifying a clear educational path.

-How Do I Decide What to Major In?
+How Do I Figure Out What Major is Best for Me?

 • What do you enjoy doing in your free time?